-CARS.COM — Buying a new car is a major investment, but it can be a sound one.
+CARS.COM — New car buying is a major investment, but its advantages can make it a sound one.
 Used cars have some inherent drawbacks that you'll need to consider.

 Freedom of Choice

 When you buy a new car or truck, you're the boss.
 You can consider a wide variety of vehicles in the size and price class you want.
 You can test-drive them all.
 You can select your favorite color.
 You can equip it with whatever features you need and want.
 You can choose between leather and cloth upholstery.
 You can upgrade the audio system.
 You can add high-tech gizmos such as a communication, entertainment or navigation system.

 If you don't find what you want in a showroom, on a dealer's lot or online, a dealer can special-order a new car to your precise specifications.
 Before you order a vehicle, ask the dealer to search available databases to see if the car you want already exists in another dealer's inventory.
 Dealers frequently trade vehicles to satisfy a customer and a dealer will often outright buy the vehicle from another dealer to make a customer happy.